-A University of York study found that roughly 100,000 years ago, primitive societies weren’t shunning people with autism — in fact, they were embraced as respected specialists in their groups for their unique abilities, allowing them to play a central part in human evolution.
+Autism is still poorly understood to this day, and autism history is even more so.
+A University of York study sheds new light on the evolution of autism in human society.
+The study authors found that roughly 100,000 years ago, primitive societies weren't shunning people with autism.
+In fact, they were embraced as respected specialists in their groups for their unique abilities, allowing them to play a central part in human evolution.

 Rather than being left behind, the team concludes that they assumed an important role in their social groups due to their unique traits.
 This, in the long run, allowed them to play a major part in human development and evolution.